 - The imported sample will be assigned the same name as the track from which the data was imported.
 You are free to edit this name later (→ p.
-121). - The imported sample is saved together with the current song.
+117). - The imported sample is saved together with the current song.

-- A total of up to approximately 47 seconds (approximately 29 seconds in 24-bit songs) of samples can be imported into the Quick Loop Sampler.
+- A total of up to 44 seconds (stereo) of samples can be imported into the Quick Loop Sampler.
 If you specify a region that exceeds this amount, an error message will be displayed, and the import operation cannot be executed. - If you import once again into the same pad and sample bank, that sample will be overwritten by the newly imported data.
-If you want to keep the previously-imported sample, you must import the new data into a different pad or sample bank. - It is not possible to import samples while the AW1600 is running.
+If you want to keep the previouslyimported sample, you must import the new data into a different pad or sample bank. - It is not possible to import samples while the AW16G is running.